 The Mekong © Chmouel Boudjnah

-Laos has been known since ancient times as Lan Xang, or Land of the Million Elephants, and offers visitors a glimpse of old Indochina.
-It is less developed than its neighbours China, Thailand and Vietnam, and traditionally the most reserved, but offers natural beauty and shy hospitality combined with a mix of original Buddhist culture and French influences.
-It also shares its borders with Myanmar (Burma) and Cambodia.
+Known since ancient times as Lan Xang (Land of the Million Elephants), Laos offers the modern world a glimpse of old Indochina.
+Visitors will encounter a country that is less developed than its neighbours China, Thailand and Vietnam, and perhaps more reserved than any other stop in the region.
+They will also find an intoxicating mix of natural beauty, shy hospitality, original Buddhist culture and French influences.

-A troubled history of French colonisation, internal conflicts and assertive communism chased much of Laos's population away in the 1970s, and isolated the country from the outside world.
-Today though, the doors stand open, and services for travellers are gradually being instituted so that visitors can enjoy an unrivalled look at the old-fashioned way of life predominating in a country still largely unscathed by the harsh effects of mass tourism.
+Regarding its history, Laos has suffered French colonisation, internal conflicts and assertive communism, all of which isolated it from the outside world.
+Today, visitors can enjoy the country's old-fashioned ways.
 Tourists willing to brave the lack of infrastructure will discover charming towns and rural villages, smiling, endearing people, splendid scenery, and a slow, relaxed pace of life.

 Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.